- Dog Treatments

 If you notice any unusual symptoms or think your dog has overdosed on iron, seek veterinary attention immediately.

 Iron supplements usually won't do much for healthy dogs receiving adequate amounts of iron from their diet.
+In fact, they could do harm.
 Supplements benefit dogs diagnosed with iron deficiency anemia, as well as those suffering from chronic blood loss or chronic kidney disease.
 Some handlers of racing Greyhounds give their dogs iron supplements, although no studies have confirmed its effect on athletic performance.

 Iron supplements come in a variety of forms, including treats, tablets, powders, liquids, and injections.
 Because iron supplements can interact with other medications, always consult your vet before supplementing your dog's diet with iron.
 Never give your dog iron supplements intended for human use — doing so can cause severe overdose.

 Got questions about your dog's iron intake or dietary needs?
-Chat with a vet now!
+Chat with a veterinary professional now!